vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 - Preliminary data from South Africa suggests that the novel variant 501.V2 wasn't recognised by antibodies in 21/44 serum samples collected from people infected in the first wave.

 ## D614G and G614
+- D614 was the original Wuhan virus( China Virus)
-- Round about Feb 2020, new variant emerged in the Europe that had a mutation to make it spread faster.
+- G614 was a slight change that was noticed and scientists observed G614 had more transmissibility potential.
+Round about Feb 2020, new variant emerged in Europe.

 ## L452R California  B 1.429/427 ?
 - Resurfaced in Jan 2021